michaeltoth/projects/LendingClub.md

 | Performing    | 90.76        | 89.51           | 88.74    |

 **Delinquencies in Past 2 Years**
 I combined all numbers 3 or larger into a single bucket.
 Interestingly, those with a single delinquency seem to default less frequently than those with none.
 In general however, the differences between 0, 1, and 2 delinquencies are relatively small, while those with greater than 3 show a significant increase in defaults.

 |               | 0     | 1     | 2     | 3+    |
 |---------------|-------|-------|-------|-------|
 | NonPerforming | 10.45 | 10.22 | 10.74 | 11.78 |
 | Performing    | 89.55 | 89.78 | 89.26 | 88.22 |

 **Inquiries in Past 6 Months**
 Number of inquiries.
 There's an increase in delinquincies as inquiries increases, until the 4+ bucket where we see a slight decrease.
-This may reflect that those with a very high number of inquiries are possibly more savvy borrowers
+This may reflect that those with a very high number of inquiries are possibly more savvy borrowers.

 |               | 0     | 1     | 2     | 3     | 4     |
 |---------------|-------|-------|-------|-------|-------|